mike632t/x11-calc/MANUAL.md

 'Ctrl-S' Enable tracing and executes a single instruction.

-'Ctrl-T' Toggles tracing of the simulator code execution.
+'Ctrl-T' Toggles tracing of the emulator code execution.

 'Ctrl-Q' Resumes execution (does not disable trace).

-'Ctrl-Z' Exits the simulator.
+'Ctrl-Z' Exits the emulator.

 #### Debugging

-You  can  start the simulation in trace mode using '-t', or in single  step mode using '-s', and set a break-point using '-b &lt;octal address&gt;'.
+You  can  start the emulation in trace mode using '-t', or in  single  step mode using '-s', and set a break-point using '-b &lt;octal address&gt;'.

 'Ctrl-T'  also toggles trace mode when running, 'Ctrl-S' executes the  next